stasheq/architecture_tests/README.md

 Specific parts of Views are created using xml layouts, but to make them more reusable they are composed in the code.\
 [ListScreen.kt](views/src/main/java/me/szymanski/arch/screens/ListScreen.kt) gives a good overview.
-It combines multiple "Widgets" that are used also on other screens.
+It combines multiple "Widgets" that are used also in other screens.